Ikechukwu-Miracle/alx-system_engineering-devops/0x00-shell_basics/README.md

-12-file_type prints the type of the file 'iamafile' 13-symbolic_link creates a symbolic link named '__ls__' in the current working directory 14-copy_html copies all the html files to the parent dir
+12-file_type prints the type of the file 'iamafile' 13-symbolic_link creates a symbolic link named '__ls__' in the current working directory 14-copy_html copies all the html files to the parent dir 100-lets_move moves all the file beginning with upper case to /tmp/u